 The majority of us are aware of the significance of communication.
 Talk to your child and pay attention to what they say.

-You’ll have a better connection with your child if you keep the lines of communication open, and your youngster will come to you when he or she has a problem.
+You’ll have a better connection with your child if you keep the lines of communication open, and your child will come to you when he or she has a problem.

 However, there is another reason to communicate: you are assisting your child with integrating different regions of his or her brain.

 Integration is comparable to how different organs in our bodies must coordinate and work together to keep us healthy.
-When various regions of the brain are integrated, they may work together in harmony, resulting in fewer tantrums, more cooperative behaviour, more empathy, and improved mental well-being.
+When various regions of the brain are integrated, they may work together in harmony, resulting in fewer tantrums, more cooperative behaviour, more empathy, and improve (growth mindset)d mental well-being.

 To do so, talk about your difficult experiences.
 To build attuned communication, ask your kid to recount what happened and how he or she felt.
 You are not required to offer solutions.
 To be a good parent, you don’t need to know everything.
 Simply listening to them speak and asking clarifying questions might assist them in making sense of their experiences and integrating memories.